 Hector Lake is the second largest lake, after Lake Minnewanka in Banff National Park but the largest natural lake in the park.
 The lake is named after James Hector who accompanied the Palliser Expedition as a surgeon and geologist.

-There is a hiking trail down to the lake – and a campsite on the far side of the Bow River.
+There is a 5 km roundtrip hike to Hector Lake – and a campsite on the far side of the Bow River.
 Only cross the river when it’s safe to do so.
 You can reserve the campsite online.

 Bow Lake on the Icefields Parkway